Russian gas flows are replaced by propaganda pipeline

 Such a stance might have gone some way to showing its former customers that they had indeed lost a reliable commercial partner and raised more questions in more Western minds than endless conspiracy theories.

-German press reports suggested that there is a backlog of specialised pipes left from Nord Stream 2 project that remain in warehouses in Europe that may be used in such repairs.
+German press reports suggested that there is a backlog of specialised pipes left over from the Nord Stream 2 project that remain in warehouses in Europe that may be used in such repairs.

 This proposal wasvoted down by the UN Security Council, despite support for such resolution coming from China and Brazil.